 You should also be aware that Data protection laws in Europe are currently undergoing major reform.
 Europe’s Data Protection Directive (which is the European legislation that national data protection laws, including the Data Protection Act 1998, are derived from) is to be replaced with a new Data Protection Regulation.
 Compliance will become harder in Europe and consequences of non-compliance riskier – with the potential of fines of up to 2% of global annual turnover.
-If you would like advice on getting ready for the new Data Protection Regulations and data protection act, our Information Law team can assist.
+If you would like advice on getting ready for the new Data Protection Regulations and data protection act, its fully updated to 2017.

 In light of the above, you should, therefore, consider taking advice in the early stages of creating your company with regards to:

 - the need to make a notification to the information commissioners;

 - establishing policies and procedures to protect data correctly;

 - ensuring that contracts with suppliers contain, at a minimum, the clauses required by the legislation; and

 - complying with the rules regarding transferring data outside the EEA.